o3de/o3de.org/content/docs/userguide/networking/interest-manager-large-scale-worlds.md

 ---
-description: ' Use interest manager to control large-scale networked worlds in &ALYlong;. '
+description: ' Use interest manager to control large-scale networked worlds in Amazon Lumberyard. '
 title: Using GridMate for Large-Scale Worlds
 ---
 # Using GridMate for Large\-Scale Worlds {#network-interest-manager-large-scale-worlds}